koyae/migration/README.md

 3. **`git remote add origin https://github.com/koyae/migration`** to define a remote source repo.
 4. **`git pull origin master`** to pull from the master branch of that source.
 5. **`git branch --set-upstream-to="origin/master"`** to allow **`git push`** to target `origin master` by default.
-6. Perform the step listed in the **"Initialize submodules"** section.
+6. Perform the step listed in the **"Initialize submodules"** section below, and all following sections.

 #### Advantages